I convince myself here of the form of a projective transformation of the plane expressed in Cartesian coordinates.

 (x, y) → (ax + by + c, dx + ey + f)

 This correctly counts the 6 degrees of affine freedom.
-To be reversible ae ≠ bd.
+The transformation is reversible just if ae ≠ bd.

 Lets see what happens it we introduce one projective transformation which is not affine.
 Consider two planes in 3 space: